2 Kafka cluster data architecture

 - Working with compacted topics for persistent data storage

 Let’s start with the building blocks of Kafka from the cluster’s point of view: topics, partitions, replication, and how data is physically stored.
-We begin with topics and partitions—how to process data in parallel, preserve ordering where it matters, and replicate partitions.
-Then we look inside a topic: message structure (keys, values, headers), batches and offsets, the on-disk layout, retention policies, and how to select the number of partitions.
-Finally, we explain compacted topics—the rationale, mechanics, and when compaction runs.
-These fundamentals are essential to grasp Kafka’s architecture.
+We’ll begin with topics and partitions—how to process data in parallel, preserve ordering where it matters, and replicate partitions.
+Then we’ll look inside a topic: message structure (keys, values, headers), batches and offsets, the on-disk layout, retention policies, and how to select the number of partitions.
+Finally, we’ll look at compacted topics—the rationale, mechanics, and when compaction runs.
+These fundamentals are essential for grasping Kafka’s architecture.